 White box space including HVAC, dropped ceilings, carpet tile, and more.

-This is why it is essential for all parties to understand exactly what is meant by the term “white box” condition and for it to be spelled out and documented in the lease.
+This is why it is essential for all parties to understand exactly what is meant by the phrase “white box” condition and for it to be spelled out and documented in the lease.

 How Much Does It Cost to White Box a Space?